Adam & Paul: Plot

-Adam and Paul are childhood friends from Dublin who as adults have become heroin addicts, tied together by habit and necessity.
+Adam and Paul are childhood friends from Dublin who as adults have become heroin addicts.
 The film is a stylised, downbeat comedy, following the pair through a single day, which, like every other, is devoted to scrounging and robbing money to buy heroin.

-Adam and Paul wake up sick in the middle of a field with Adam glued to a mattress.
-They make their way into town via a run-in with a belligerent drug dealer named Martin living in Ballymun, a hasty exit from the top deck of a bus, a long trudge down the median of a dual carriageway, and an incident with a moped that injures Paul's leg.
-Wandering through St Stephen's Green they meet a group of their old friends who are drinking alcohol and having "a little picnic for the kiddies".
+Adam and Paul wake up in the middle of a field with Adam and make their way into town via a run-in with a belligerent drug dealer named Martin living in Ballymun.
+Wandering through St Stephen's Green they meet a group of their old friends who are drinking alcohol.
 Unwelcome, the boys sit down despite a torrent of abuse from Marian and Orla who are furious with them for not turning up that morning to the month's mind of Matthew, the boys' best friend and Orla's brother.
 Marian, backed by her brother Wayne, warns them to stay away from his sister, Janine.
 To the disgust of Wayne and the girls, Georgie lets slip that there was to be a "do" on for Matthew that night in the Bunker pub.

-From there the film follow the pair as they aimlessly wander around the city looking for an unknown person – perhaps a contact that might be able to sort them out with a fix.
+The pair aimlessly wander around the city looking for an unknown person.
 They have a misunderstanding with a homeless man in a sleeping bag who thinks they're looking for a local troublemaker under the alias of "Clank" who he mistakenly gathers owes them money.
-Paul hurts his hand in a botched attempt at a smash and grab; they get kicked out of a café for trying to steal a handbag, and Paul gets banned from a shop.
+They get kicked out of a café for trying to steal a handbag, and Paul gets banned from a shop.
 After an argument with a Bulgarian immigrant, and failing to get anywhere in their search for drugs, they make their way to Janine's.
 She is not home but the door is left open.
-The boys are just about to steal her television, when they hear the sound of a baby crying.
+The boys are about to steal her television, when they hear the sound of a baby crying.
 Janine returns home to find the two gently holding and whispering to the baby.
 They leave Janine with the promise that they will see her again that night at the Bunker.